-For this edition of New Histories, we wanted to provide a space for students to discuss Women’s History in Women’s History Month.
-While there has no doubt been much disruption due to the impact of COVID-19, it is hoped that this magazine will provide an outlet for students who are now locked down to engage with their passions in a way that provides information for others too.
+For this edition of New Histories, we wanted to provide a space for students to discuss mental health throughout history, and so many have done so brilliantly.
+While there has no doubt been much disruption due to the impact of COVID-19, it is great to see so many students engaging with their historical interests and bringing them to you!